Tobacco use is the number one cause of preventable disability and death in the United States.

 In the U.S., tobacco use kills about 443,000 people per year—more than AIDS, alcohol, car accidents, illegal drugs, murders, suicides, and fires combined.
 About 49,000 of these deaths result from exposure to secondhand smoke.

 Ball State University is committed to the health and wellness of its students, faculty, staff, and visitors.
-On March 17, 2008, Ball State became a smoke-free campus, creating a healthier environment for living, learning, and working.
+To support that pledge, Ball State became a tobacco-free campus on August 1, 2013.

-Smoking is prohibited in all university buildings and outdoor campus areas except designated locations.
-Anyone who fails to comply with this policy may be fined $50 per occurrence.
+Anyone who fails to comply with the policy may be fined $100 per occurrence.

 Copyright © 2013 Ball State University 2000 W. University Ave.
 Muncie, IN 47306